Inderjeet0007/POTAID-CSP/README.md

 # POTAID (Project DeepBlue Season 4 by Mastek - CSP5)

+### The Repo is incomplete since the file size limit of GitHub is 100MB & some are larger than that.
+Mail Me @ inderjeet.saluja97@gmail.com or @ 2015inderjeet.saluja@ves.ac.in if you require it.

 ## Attempt to Solve the CSP Problem Statement

 Problem Statement: http://deepblue.co.in/problem-statements/